alex-oliveira/ao-alert/readme.md

 # Ao-Alert
-Resources for Alerts with Laravel 5.1
+Resources for Alerts with Laravel 5.1 + Bootstrap 3

 ## 1) Installation
 ````